 - Change who benefits from the trust.

-If the trust is non-nuptial then the Court can still take the trust into account and could, for example, award the other spouse a greater share of the non-trust assets if it is necessary to do so in order to meet the spouse’s needs.
+If the trust is non-nuptial, the Court can still take the trust into account and could, for example, award the other spouse a greater share of the non-trust assets if the Court thinks it is necessary to do so in order to meet the spouse’s needs.
 Needs will be partially based on the standard of living enjoyed by the family during the marriage.

-If a trust is offshore and based in a different jurisdiction then specialist legal advice should be taken.
-There can be tactical issues and practical problems in enforcing orders against overseas trusts as the English courts have limited jurisdiction abroad.
-Robin Charrot is a Fellow of the International Academy of Family Lawyers, the world’s leading organization of expert international family lawyers and, where there are off-shore assets and trusts, he works with specialist solicitors in different countries to make sure that no stone is left unturned when either protecting beneficiaries of trusts or seeking a financial award on behalf of a spouse.
+If a trust is offshore and based in a different jurisdiction then specialist international family law legal advice should be taken.
+There can be tactical issues and practical problems in enforcing Orders against overseas trusts as the English courts have limited jurisdiction abroad.
+Robin Charrot is a Fellow of the International Academy of Family Lawyers, the world’s leading organization of expert international family lawyers.
+Where there are off-shore assets and trusts, Robin works with specialist solicitors in different countries to make sure that no stone is left unturned when either protecting beneficiaries of trusts or seeking a financial award on behalf of a spouse.